Horsham Parliamentary Constituency

 At the 1951 general election, Gough was elected as Member of Parliament for Horsham.
 In Parliament, he was particularly loyal to the Conservative government, especially over Suez. he particularly stood up for the interests of ex-servicemen, and was Chairman of the Royal Aero Club from 1958 to 1968.
 As the new town of Crawley was built in his constituency, Freddie Gough praised it as a success.

 He announced his retirement from Parliament in March 1962, and left Parliament at the 1964 general election.
-After retiring as the the MP, Colonel Freddie Gough served first as Chairman and then President of the Horsham Conservative Association from 1964 to 1970.
+After retiring as the the MP, Colonel Freddie Gough served first as Chairman and then President of the Horsham Conservative Association until his death in 1977.

 Lord Edward Turnour (MP for Horsham 1904 - 1951)